Aden unrest (2015–2019): Other incidents during 2016

 On 3 March, suspected AQAP gunmen attacked and killed Hussein al-Wuhayshi, a leader of Popular committees in the neighbor Abyan province, along with his brother in the borders of Aden-Abyan.
 No group claimed responsibility.

 On March 10, popular committees units opened fire to security guards outside of an army HQ after one of their wounded died because of no use of permitted medication.
 The group had requested medication in a riot against commandeers of Aden.
 No man killed in the clashes.

 On March 14, two UAE pilots were killed after they crashed by unknown reason in Aden.
 Some sources claims that AQAP shot down the plane, but that cannot official and independently confirmed.

 On 16 March, three AQAP fighters were killed inside a home of one of them, when an exploding device inside the home exploded killing the three of them instantly.

-On 12 April, an ISIL suicide bomber explode himself outside of a football stadium in near the coast of Aden, targeting new recruits of the army, killing five of them and wounding another 8.
+On 12 April, an IS suicide bomber explode himself outside of a football stadium in near the coast of Aden, targeting new recruits of the army, killing five of them and wounding another 8.
 The youths where waiting the bus to get them in their base in the center of Aden.

 On 17 April, two unknown suicide car bombers attacked Hadi loyalists in a checkpoint near Aden airport, killing 4 soldiers, and wounding two others.
 No group claimed responsibility.

 On 28 April, a woman dressed suicide car bomber detonated himself outside of the home of general Shallal Shayae, security chief of Aden.
 No one killed by the attack, and no group claimed responsibility, but two bystanders wounded.

 On 29 October, a car laden with explosives blew up near the headquarters of Yemen's central bank in the Crater district, injuring five people, local security sources said.
 There was no immediate claim of responsibility for the attack.

-Battle of Mualla
+Battle of Mualla (2016)

-During 1 and 4 January 2016, a battle erupted in the port city of Mualla, which had previously been seized by ISIL militants.
-It was reported that the city was used by ISIL and AQAP for smuggling weapons and money.
-During the four days of battle, 9 Hadi loyalists and 14 ISIL fighters were killed, with the Hadi loyalists gaining control of the entire area.
+During 1 and 4 January 2016, a battle erupted in the port city of Mualla, which had previously been seized by IS militants.
+It was reported that the city was used by IS and AQAP for smuggling weapons and money.
+During the four days of battle, nine Hadi loyalists and 14 IS fighters were killed, with the Hadi loyalists gaining control of the entire area.
 On the next day, The Hadi government imposed a curfew in the city of Aden, in the honor of the dead victims.
-On the same day, suspected ISIL militants assassinated a Sufi cleric, the Sheikh Ali Othman al-Gailani.
+On the same day, suspected IS militants assassinated a Sufi cleric, the Sheikh Ali Othman al-Gailani.
 No group claimed responsibility for the assassination.
-More than 70 ISIL members were arrested on the next day, in Mualla.
+More than 70 IS members were arrested on the next day, in Mualla.